eProsima/Discovery-Server/README.md

 ### **Installation**

 The well known cross-platform tool [colcon](https://colcon.readthedocs.io/en/released/) was chosen to simplify installation of the several mutually dependent [CMake](https://cmake.org/cmake/help/latest/) projects.
-In order to use colcon [python](https://www.python.org/) and [CMake](https://cmake.org/cmake/help/latest/) must be first installed as detailed in the corresponding hyperlinks.
+In order to use colcon, [python](https://www.python.org/) and [CMake](https://cmake.org/cmake/help/latest/) must be first installed as detailed in the corresponding hyperlinks.

 Given that the actual sources for the extended fast-RTPS library and discovery-server application are non disclosable they should be downloaded from [eProsima Google Drive](https://drive.google.com/drive/folders/1G0yU-6MvDWu_jQgG0IwmCtWaLq6Tb6i0?usp=sharing) instead of the usual GitHub's repos.